emqx/neuron-docs/en_US/configuration/south-devices/ads/plc-ads/ads.md

-# Data acquisition using the Beckhoff ADS plugin
+# Data Acquisition with Beckhoff ADS Plugin

 In this tutorial, we introduce how to collect data from Beckhoff software PLCs using the Neuron ADS plugin.

-## Setup
+## Environment Setup

-We use two PCs connected in a local area network in this tutorial.
-One is a Linux machine with Neuron installed, the other is a Windows machine with TwinCAT 3 installed.
+We use two PCs connected to a local area network in this tutorial.

+- One is a Linux machine with Neuron installed.
 Consult the [the installation instruction] on how to install Neuron.
+- The other is a Windows machine with TwinCAT 3 installed.
 Refer to the [Beckhoff TwinCAT website] to download and install TwinCAT.

 |                  | PC 1              | PC 2                |
 | ---------------- | ----------------- | ------------------- |